erangell/azurewordpress/readme.md

 /* MySQL Commands */

-/* drop database if exists wordpress; */
+/* drop database if exists wordpress; */ create user 'wordpress' IDENTIFIED BY "WP-Passw0rd";

 create database wordpress;
-GRANT ALL PRIVILEGES ON wordpress.* TO 'wordpress' IDENTIFIED BY 'WP-Passw0rd';
+GRANT ALL PRIVILEGES ON wordpress.* TO 'wordpress';
 FLUSH PRIVILEGES;
 ```

 ## Running from App Services for Linux